ClickCease

 • Your company is in it for the long haul

-What should you provide for your Filipino FTEs?
+What should you provide for your remote FTEs?

 Full-time employees spend a big chunk of their week making sure your business affairs are taken care of.
 Treat them the way they deserve to be treated—like valuable members of your team.

-That said, you can make your Filipino employees happy by providing them with:
+That said, you can make your remote employees happy by providing them with:

 Competitive salaries